 Instead of looking forward, it is then perhaps more useful to look at existing methods of alternative networking that exists and reformulating them to fit our needs.
 In the larger project of forming alternative technics and technical metaphors, championed by the likes of Yuk Hui and Phil Agre, it is just as tunnel-sighted to think that there currently exists only one form of interconnectivity.

-Although power in the tech industry is concentrated in the hands of a few powerful companies that have stretched its reach worldwide, spreading their various iterations of tech-utopianism in what seems like an inescapable digital overreach, the inherent infrastructure of the internet is distributed and rhizomatic.
-This is a topic that’s deeply explored in Alex Galloway’s Protocol (2005).
-Rather than a centralised model (one hub with many nodes, like the panopticon) or a decentralised model (multiple hub with multiple nodes, like the global airport network), the internet works in a distributed model, where each point of the network can communicate with each other even if one point is shut down.
+Although power in the tech industry is concentrated in the hands of a few powerful companies that have stretched its reach worldwide, spreading their various iterations of tech-utopianism in what seems like an inescapable digital overreach, the access infrastructure of the internet is distributed and rhizomatic.
+This was deeply explored in Alex Galloway’s Protocol (2005).
+Rather than a centralised model (one hub with many nodes, like a command center) or a decentralised model (multiple hub with multiple nodes, like the global airport network), internet connectivity works as a distributed model, where each point of the network can communicate with each other even if one point is shut down.
 A real-life example that Galloway provides is the US interstate highway system, where if one part of the highway is shut down, it is still possible to travel to other parts by backing up and taking up a new route.